-May be okay if they've already had infectious disease control and this is enhancing their base training.
+This may be okay if they've already had infectious disease control and this is enhancing their base training.
 You should provide a strong rationale in your application as to how effective this 2 hour lunch and learn would be beneficial and appropriate and who you are targeting.

-Will a short informational session/ 30 minute briefing with video put out as broadly as possible to entice people into taking the 4-hour course?
+Will a short informational session/30-minute briefing with video put out as broadly as possible to entice people into taking the 4-hour course?

 We strongly prefer hands on training and the use of existing training resources and material and it is not the best use of our funds to develop training videos.

 Can we use the funding to translate awareness and operations courses into Spanish?